msudol/filtr/docs/README.md

 # QFiltr

-QFilter is a simple a simple filter, limiter & queueing system that any function can call into in order to moderator or maintain a data stream.
+QFilter is a powerful but simple filter, limiter & queueing system that can be used to moderate or maintain a data stream.

+Some use cases:
+- Use within an API in order to rate limit incoming requests.
+- Use with UI interactions, like a button that can be rapidly pressed, to run a function via queue or rate limit.

 ## Installation

-QFilter can be installed for Node.js or in javascript
+QFilter can be installed for use in a Node.js application via NPM, or for use in a basic javascript application or website by getting the standalone qfiltr.js from the GitHub Repository.

 ### NPM

-npm install qfilter (coming soon)
+npm install qfilter

+var qfiltr = require("qfiltr");
+var myQfiltr = new qfiltr();

 ### Javascript

+Get the standalone version from https://github.com/msudol/qfiltr

+- Standalone version is in /tests/qfiltr.js
-See how to embed in javascript in /test/basic-test.html
+- See how to embed in javascript in /tests/basic-test.html

 ## Basic Usage